 - Notice of Duties to Register as an Arson Offender

 - Explanation of Duties to Register as a Sex Offender

 CASE Management Conferences

 All CMCs are held by telephone, unless otherwise requested.
 Plaintiff's counsel is to initiate the telephone conference to Defendant's counsel and then to Judge Wagner’s Staff Attorney.
+If possible, groups of four or more attorneys should set up a conference line.
 Requests for production of documents and interrogatories must be served prior to the Case Management Conference.
 Pursuant to Civ.R.
-27(F) attorneys are to meet 21 days prior to the CMC develop a discovery plan for filing 7 days prior tot the CMC.
+27(F) attorneys are to meet 21 days prior to the CMC develop a discovery plan for filing 7 days prior to the CMC.
 The Court shall set a discovery schedule and Trial schedule during the CMCs.